9pt7/prepl/README.md

 - `pwatch -c 'make && ./a.out'` will build and run an executable as you save source files.

 ## Description
+pwatch monitors files that were accessed by the command process and reruns it when any of the files change. pwatch can be run  with either a single command or with a command string that is executed in a shell.
+The second form is useful when you want to run multiple commands (like build a project, then run some tests).
 ```
 usage: pwatch [-h] [-c COMMAND_STRING] ...